Pamscofield/ConvertSeq/README.md

 ## Initiation

 I need to convert DNA / RNA sequence quite frequently, sometimes for designing primers or for other purposes.
 Every time I have to google " DNA reverse complement" and click, click, click which annoys me very much.
-So I asked chatGPT if it could write scripts for me (given that I have no experience this).
+So I asked chatGPT if it could write scripts for me (given that I have no experience of this).
 This work is mainly done by chatGPT with the help of me :)

 ## Installation